What Does it Take to Be a Taper?

 - Taping Foreman

-In 2016, there was an estimated number of 23,700 jobs in the United States for Taper.
+In the United States, there were 23,700 jobs for Taper in 2016.
 There is little to no growth in job opportunities for Taper.
 There will be an estimated 2,100 positions for Taper per year.

 The states with the most job growth for Taper are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Kentucky, Maine, or Kansas.
 These states have the worst job growth for this type of profession.